 "All of us, both staff and students, would get together once a week for graduate activities, and then we would often go out to the pub together afterwards.

-I also really liked the Graduate School for the social aspects of it.
+I also really liked the Doctoral and Researcher College School for the social aspects of it.
 I'd often go there for lunch with people studying other subjects in the humanities, or in other departments, and it is a great place to meet people.
 They have a common area with coffee-making facilities, and I was given dedicated working space within the School.
 The library was also a brilliant place to work and you could easily meet up with other students when you needed a break."

 Training and feedback